ZareefJafar/Dynamic-Report-Scheduler/README.md

 Features:

 * Extracts unique specifications for report generation tasks from a centralized SQLite3 table.
-* Dynamically creates and schedules jobs based on extracted specifications.
+* Dynamically creates and schedules jobs based on extracted specifications (daily and monthly frequency)
 * Generates and dispatches reports via email.
 * Uploads reports to SFTP servers.
 * Automates daily MySQL database backups from one server to another.